 The ideal team members will need to be highly motivated and flexible individuals with no health problems and fully aware that life in Tsumkwe will be complicated, language learning will be essential and difficult, luxuries will be non-existent and lifestyle must be simple.
 Being involved informally with community development projects such as literacy, ESL, community health, dealing with alcohol abuse, micro-lending, Farming God’s Way (or similar) or other agricultural endeavours would allow the person to have wide access to and flexibility in the community.
 Other options may be available for those who have a strong desire to minister among the San in Tsumkwe.
 All roles would be with the intended goal to build relationship, lead people to Christ and disciple them to be disciple-makers themselves as well as identify local leaders.
 The ideal candidate would have an ability to build deep, trusting relationships with this fragile community and communicate in a gentle manner.
 Patient, humble team members who are willing to wisely share their time and possessions with the San and build trusting relationships are essential.
 Ability to manage basic living tasks like plumbing, minor electrical work and car maintenance, while not essential, are nevertheless skills that could make life a lot easier

-3-4 full time workers with varying capacities.
+3-4 full time workers are required with varying capacities.
 The length of this position is full term, 4+ years.
 The San have repeatedly been objects of short-term projects and initiatives, which have either ended too quickly or failed to deliver.
 Long-term relationships will have the longest, deepest impact in this community.
 Given the complexity of the San people’s language and culture, candidates should seriously consider committing to a second term of 4 years to realise a “return on their investment” in language and cultural knowledge.